 When your child is diagnosed with cancer, it can feel overwhelming.
 This phase involves finding out if your child has cancer, and determining the type of cancer they have.
 Children’s cancer can be difficult to diagnose, as many symptoms are similar to those caused by less serious conditions, or injuries.
 This means that your child may need several tests and medical appointments before you receive confirmation that your child has cancer.

 If your doctor thinks your child has melanoma , you child will have several tests, including:

 - positron emission tomography (PET) scan

-- Stage 0 (melanoma in situ) – abnormal melanocytes are found in the outer layer of the skin (epidermis) but have not spread to other layers of the skin.
+- Stage 0 (melanoma in situ) – doctors find abnormal melanocytes in the skin’s outer layer (epidermis), which have not spread to other layers of the skin.

-- Stage I – the tumour is small, and may or may not be ulcerated (i.e. broken on the surface).
+- Stage I – the tumour is small.
+It may or may not be ulcerated (broken on the surface).

-- Stage II – the tumour is larger, and may or may not be ulcerated.
+- Stage II – the tumour is larger.
+It may or may not be ulcerated.

 - Stage III – the cancer has spread to nearby lymph nodes, lymph vessels or skin.

-- Stage IV – the cancer has spread to distant parts of the body such as the lungs, liver, brain or bone.
+- Stage IV – the cancer has spread to distant parts of the body.
+These can include the lungs, liver, brain or bone.